BackupTheBerlios/deepamehta-svn/trunk/README.txt

 Step 1: Unzip
 -------------

-1) Create the DeepaMehta home directory at a suitable location, e.g.
+a) Create the DeepaMehta home directory at a suitable location, e.g.

-   * Windows:     C:\Applications\DeepaMehta-2.0b7
+   * Windows:     C:\Program Files\DeepaMehta-2.0b8
-   * Mac OS X:    /Macintosh HD/Applications/DeepaMehta-2.0b7
+   * Mac OS X:    /Macintosh HD/Applications/DeepaMehta-2.0b8
-   * Linux:       /usr/local/deepamehta-2.0b7
+   * Linux:       /usr/local/deepamehta-2.0b8

-2) Unzip "deepamehta-2.0b7.zip" to a the just created directory.
+b) Unzip "deepamehta-2.0b8.zip" to the just created directory.
    The structure of the DeepaMehta installation looks like this:

    README.txt         this text
+   ant/               this might be deleted if you have your own ant installation
-   install/       the software to run DeepaMehta develop/       you can delete this folder if you do no DeepaMehta development libs/          3rd party libraries build.xml      buildfile for ant config.xml     configurations read by the buildfile
+                      if you dont know what that means - just leave it there install/           the software to run DeepaMehta libs/              3rd party libraries build.xml          buildfile for ant config.xml         configurations read by the buildfile build.properties   some basic configuration options

 Step 2: Configure
 -----------------

-1) At the very minimum configuration effort you must add the directory /<Ant>/bin to your environment, so you can start the ant tool from a console window.

-   * Windows:            set the PATH environment variable
-   * Linux / Mac OS X:   create a symbolic link in /usr/bin

-   To test the ant installation type "ant -version".
-A short message about the ant version should appear.

-2) Optional: change the default DeepaMehta configuration by editing the file "config.xml" with a text editor.
+1) Optional: change the default DeepaMehta configuration by editing the file "build.properties" with a text editor.

    a) You are strongly advised to change the password for the DeepaMehta database user by